 Developing Tools for Collaboration: Preparing Educators to Engage All Students in Outdoor STEM Learning

-This project is a collaboration with the University of Iowa’s School of the Wild aimed at understanding how educators view the outdoors and outdoor learning and how these views and their participation in professional development influence their facilitation of outdoor learning experiences for young people.
+This project is a collaboration with the University of Iowa’s School of the Wild.
+It examines how informal and formal educators view the outdoors and outdoor learning and how these views and their participation in professional learning workshops influence their facilitation of outdoor learning experiences for young people.
+Project data include video recordings of professional learning workshops and outdoor learning experiences collected using wearable cameras, as well as pre- and post-surveys and retrospective focus group interviews with students and educators.

 Making the Future

-This initiative encompasses two projects, both aimed at understanding and iteratively improving STEAM (Science, Technology, Engineering, Arts, and Math) learning experiences and infrastructure.
-The first focuses on understanding and expanding the STEAM knowledge and beliefs of pre-service teachers by engaging them in hands-on STEAM learning and facilitation of an afterschool STEAM club.
-The second is a community collaboration focused on integrating old and new tools and practices to create culturally revitalizing STEAM learning experiences for local Native American youth.
+This project seeks to understand and iteratively improve STEAM (Science, Technology, Engineering, Arts, and Math) learning experiences and infrastructure.
+It specifically focuses on understanding and expanding the STEAM knowledge and beliefs of pre-service teachers by engaging them in hands-on STEAM learning and facilitation of an afterschool STEAM club for K-12 students.
+Project data include video recordings collected using stationary and wearable cameras, as well as surveys completed by both pre-service teachers and K-12 students.

 Bridging Boundaries: Exploring Generative Learning Environments in Nature-Based Education and Traditional Classrooms